elastic/kibana/x-pack/plugins/encrypted_saved_objects/README.md

 ...
 ```

-5. To retrieve Saved Object with decrypted content use dedicated API:
+5. To retrieve Saved Object with decrypted content use the dedicated `getDecryptedAsInternalUser` API method.

+**Note:** As name suggests the method will retrieve the encrypted values and decrypt them on behalf of the internal Kibana
+user to make it possible to use this method even when user request context is not available (e.g. in background tasks).
+Hence this method should only be used wherever consumers would otherwise feel comfortable using `callWithInternalUser`
+and preferably only as a part of the Kibana server routines that are outside of the lifecycle of a HTTP request that a
+user has control over.

 ```typescript
 const savedObjectWithDecryptedContent =  await server.plugins.encrypted_saved_objects.getDecryptedAsInternalUser(
   'my-saved-object-type',